Working with the K’ómoks Nation towards Q’waq’wala7owkw on their unceded territory.

 Determining the significance of estuarine habitats is complex.
 An estuary is subject to daily tidal variations and fluctuations from seasonal changes in temperature and hydrology.
 To compound the issue, each species using an estuary has a unique life-cycle pattern.

-Over 70% of the Fraser River Estuary has been permanantly transformed by industrial, agricultural, and urban development leading to reduced connectivity between habitat patches.
-Examples of this transformation include habitat degradation and shoreline modification, alteration of hydrology, nutrient and waste runoff, and noise pollution.
+Over 70% of the Fraser River estuarine habitat has been lost or disconnected due to habitat degradation, shoreline modification, alteration of hydrology, nutrient and waste runoff, and noise pollution from industrial, agricultural, and urban development.

 Concerning Pacific salmon species in the Fraser River Estuary, the authors of the study concluded that concentrating exclusively on eelgrass habitat remediation could exacerbate the reduction in salmon populations by depriving them of the remaining marsh.
 This highlights the idea that interconnected seascapes comprising various habitat types support higher biodiversity and productivity.